fcccode/TokenPriv/README.md

 #### What it can do?

-1. You need SeImpersonateName Priv.
-2. Run as Elevated priv
+You need SeImpersonateName Priv and Run as Elevated priv

 1. Administrator -> SYSTEM or any user
 2. SYSTEM -> basically any user